cpfaff/rbefdata_paper/paper/rbefdata.md

 duplication in publication initiatives on the same research ideas which adds to the transparency of data publication.
 Finally the datasets assembled in a paper proposal can be imported in one step to the R environment by `rbefdata` package.
-Another strength of the `BEFdata` portal is the tagging functionality for datasets and data columns which is also used in the `rbefdata` package to explore datasets.
+Another strength of the `BEFdata` platform is the tagging functionality for datasets and data columns which is also used in the `rbefdata` package to explore datasets.